derfR/SeqQual/Data-examples/readme.txt

-See the Results-examples folder for corresponding outputs using indicated shell file examples.
+See the Results-examples folder for corresponding outputs and shell scripts.